On the (In)Security of Loading Machine Learning Models: Sharing Machine Learning Models

 TensorFlow is an open-source \acl{DL} framework developed by Google~\cite{abadi2016tensorflow}.
 TensorFlow and Keras~\cite{chollet2015keras} complement each other: Keras serves as the high-level API for building and training models, while TensorFlow provides the low-level execution engine and additional abstractions.
 This relationship extends to model persistence.
 For models built with Keras layers, the recommended format is the \texttt{.keras} archive (see Section~\ref{sec:keras_sharing})~\cite{TFKerasSaveLoad}.
 By contrast, TensorFlow’s native format, \texttt{SavedModel}, is designed for interoperability and deployment scenarios, particularly when working with raw TensorFlow objects or non-Python environments~\cite{TFSavedModelGuide}.
 Excluding Keras, which has already been discussed, TensorFlow supports two persistence mechanisms: \texttt{SavedModel} and \textit{training checkpoints}~\cite{TFKerasSaveLoad,TFSavedModelGuide}.

-\mypar{Self-contained formats} The \texttt{SavedModel} format stores models in a directory containing a \texttt{saved\_model.pb} (a protocol buffer encoding a computation graph), a \texttt{variables/} subdirectory for weights (in the training checkpoints format), and \texttt{assets/} directory for optional files.
+\mypar{Self-contained formats} The \texttt{SavedModel} format stores models in a directory containing a protocol buffer encoding a computation graph, weights (in the training checkpoints format), and optional files.
 Models can be restored without requiring the original model object definition.

-\mypar{Non-self-contained formats} TensorFlow supports training checkpoints, which record only the weight values.
-As the official guide states, checkpoints require the original model to be defined before restoration~\cite{TFCheckpointGuide}.
+\mypar{Non-self-contained formats} Training checkpoints store only the model’s weight values.
+As stated in the official guide, restoring a checkpoint requires the original model to be defined beforehand~\cite{TFCheckpointGuide}.